 (Sttt, hot tip, when you consider buying this ring, subscribe to their newsletter first.
 Chances are high you’ll get an offer for a reduced price.
 At least, that’s what I got.)

 Don’t expect overnight miracles.
 You won’t be The Sleeping Beauty in a short period of time.
 Be patient.

 But if after a few months nothing helps at all, you either can visit a doctor or a sleep clinic, or just accept you’re not a good sleeper.
-Worrying about your sleep won’t work in your favor.
+Worrying about your sleep won’t work in your favour.

 My tips are not rocket science, so I do hope of course that your sleep improves.
 As I said, I am not the best of sleepers to this day, but my sleep sure has improved.
 I am so happy about that!

 What type of sleeper are you?
 Let us know in the comment box below.